jacebryan/Sample_Repo/.github/ISSUE_TEMPLATE/3-Documentation: Grammar.md

 ---
 name: Found a grammatical error?
-about: Suggest updates to documentation
+about: Suggest updates to existing documentation
 ---

 Thank you for your submission!
 Please provide us with the following information: